Principles of Statistical Inference in Online Problems: Algorithms

-Note that \(K''_{n-1,0}, K''_{n-1,1}, X'_{n-1}, X''_{n-1}\) are the ``pre-calculated'' versions of \(K'_{n-1,0}, K'_{n-1,1}, X_{n-1}, X_{n-s_n}\), respectively, when \(s'_n\) resets to \(s_n\).
-Using these components, we do not need to store the past observations explicitly, e.g., by maintaining the vector \(\vec{x}\) in Algorithm \ref{algo:las-zm}.
+Note that $K''_{n-1,0}, K''_{n-1,1}, X'_{n-1}, X''_{n-1}$ are the ``precalculated'' versions of $K'_{n-1,0}, K'_{n-1,1}, X_{n-1}$, $X_{n-s_n}$, respectively, when $s'_n$ resets to $s_n$.
+Using these components, we do not need to store the past observations explicitly, e.g., by maintaining the vector $\vec{x}$ in Algorithm \ref{algo:las-zm}.
 As a result, only a constant amount of memory is involved.
-For the restriction that \(s_n\) and \(a_n\) only increase when \(s'_n\) resets, we remark that the statistical efficiency is not affected asymptotically as it just slightly delay the increment of \(s_n\).
+The restriction that $s_n$ and $a_n$ only increase when $s'_n$ resets also does not affect the asymptotic efficiency because it just slightly delays the increment of $s_n$.
 For the additional components, their recursive formulas are as follows: